 U.S. Stocks Turning In Lackluster Performance Following Yesterday's Rally

-The choppy trading on Wall Street comes despite the release of U.S. economic data that seemed likely to add to optimism about the outlook for interest rates.
+The choppy trading on Wall Street comes following the release of a mixed batch of U.S. economic data, with reports on retail sales and industrial production telling two separate stories.

+The Commerce Department released a report this morning showing retail sales crept up by 0.1 percent in May after dipping by a revised 0.2 percent in April.

+Economists had expected retail sales to rise by 0.2 percent compared to the unchanged reading originally reported for the previous month.

+Economists had expected ex-auto sales to climb by 0.2 percent, matching the increase originally reported for the previous month.

+"Retail sales came in really light this morning and while that may be good news for inflation hawks, it could be the beginning of a slowdown in growth, which would hurt a lot more than a couple of interest rate cuts would help," said Chris Zaccarelli, Chief Investment Officer for Independent Advisor Alliance.

-Following yesterday's tamer-than-expected consumer price inflation data, the Labor Department released a report this morning unexpectedly showing a modest decrease by producer prices in the month of May.
+Meanwhile, the Federal Reserve released a separate report showing industrial production increased by much more than expected in the month of May.

-The report said the producer price index for final demand dipped by 0.2 percent in May after climbing by 0.5 percent in April.
-Economists had expected producer prices to inch up by 0.1 percent.
+The Fed said industrial production jumped by 0.9 percent in May after coming in unchanged in April.
+Economists had expected industrial production to rise by 0.3 percent.

-The report also said the annual rate of producer price growth slowed to 2.2 percent in May from an upwardly revised 2.3 percent in April.

-Economists had expected the annual rate of producer price growth to accelerate to 2.5 percent from the 2.2 percent originally reported for the previous month.

 Sector News

-Airline stocks have pulled back sharply after soaring in the previous session, resulting in a 2.2 percent nosedive by the NYSE Arca Airline Index.

-Substantial weakness has also emerged among oil service stocks, as reflected by the 2.0 percent slump by the Philadelphia Oil Service Index.
-The weakness among oil service stocks comes despite a modest increase by the price of crude oil.
+Despite the lackluster performance by the broader markets, computer hardware stocks have shown a strong move to the upside, driving the NYSE Arca Computer Hardware Index up by 1.6 percent to a record intraday high.

-Gold stocks have also shown a significant move to the downside amid a pullback by the price of the precious metal, with the NYSE Arca Gold Bugs Index falling by 1.5 percent.
+Oil service stocks are also seeing considerable strength amid another sharp increase by the price of crude oil, with the Philadelphia Oil Service Index climb by 1.6 percent.

-Steel, natural gas and brokerage stocks are also seeing notable weakness, while strength among semiconductor and computer hardware stocks is contributing to the modest gain being posted by the tech-heavy Nasdaq.
+Semiconductor and gold stocks are also seeing notable strength on the day, while housing stocks have come under pressure, dragging the Philadelphia Housing Sector Index down by 1.2 percent.

 Other Markets

-In overseas trading, stock markets across the Asia-Pacific region turned in yet another mixed performance on Thursday.
-Japan's Nikkei 225 Index fell by 0.4 percent and China's Shanghai Composite Index dipped by 0.3 percent, while Hong Kong's Hang Seng Index and South Korea's Kospi both jumped by 1.0 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved mostly higher during trading on Tuesday.
+Japan's Nikkei 225 Index advanced by 1.0 percent, while China's Shanghai Composite Index rose by 0.5 percent.

-Meanwhile, the major European markets have all moved to the downside on the day.
-While the U.K.'s FTSE 100 Index has slid by 0.8 percent, the German DAX Index and the French CAC 40 Index are down by 1.9 percent and 2.0 percent, respectively.
+The major European markets have also moved to the upside on the day.
+While the French CAC 40 Index is up by 0.8 percent, the U.K.'s FTSE 100 Index is up by 0.6 percent and the German DAX Index is up by 0.4 percent.

-In the bond market, treasuries are seeing modest strength after moving sharply higher over the two previous sessions.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 1.4 basis points at 4.281 percent.
+In the bond market, treasuries have rebounded following the pullback seen in the previous session.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 2.7 basis points at 4.252 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!